 Theme of Struggle and Change

 Anthills of the Savannah also deals with the theme of struggle and change.
-All the protagonists, except Sam, are struggling to change the society.
+All the protagonists, except Sam, are struggling to change society.
 Ikem uses his powers as a journalist to bring the change.
 Beatrice also attempts to enact necessary changes.
 In fact, Chris’s character also plays a significant role in this regard.
 Initially he seems to be powerless and disinterested, but later he transforms into a brave and powerful individual.
 Through all these characters, Achebe urges the citizens to rise up and transform their society through struggle.
-Only by doing so they’ll be able to get a healthy and prosperous society.
+Only by doing so will they be able to get a healthy and prosperous society.

 Conflicts of Interest

 Another major theme prevalent in Anthills of the Savannah is conflicts of interests.
 It is the conflicts of interest that form the backbone of the contentions among the characters in the novel.
 The key characters in this regard include Sam, Chris Oriko, Ikem Osodi, and Beatrice Okoh, who performs the role of a mediator among these characters.

 Chris and Ikem disagree to obey Sam’s irrational demands.
 The situation results in the immediate suspension of Ikem and a later unexpected chase for Chris.
 Their defiance against a power-hungry dictator leads them to fatal trouble.
 Beatrice throughout the story takes the role of a mediator between Chris and Ikem.
 She identifies their perceptions and misperceptions of each other and encourages a problem solving atmosphere.
 She also warns them to be careful of Sam.
 Furthermore, she also tries to instruct Sam on the ramifications of his actions.